|

 2002

-Zen Quilt by Sharon DeLaCruz
+Quilt by Sharon DeLaCruz |

-Reflections of an Incomplete Life
+of an Incomplete Life

-Four years recovering from a
+years recovering

-, my artist career
+severe accident, my artist career

 was nearly destroyed.

-After years of uncertainty
+years of uncertainty

 and an interrupted life,